By: Jae Superior

 It’s the difference between:

-- Lasting 5 minutes... and owning the whole night.
+Lasting five minutes... and owning the whole damn night.

-And when you finally tap into that erotic intelligence?
+And when you finally tap into that erotic intelligence, you don’t chase sex—sex chases you.

 The Body as Temple: Your Erotic Engine